FireIsGood/obsidian-everforest-enchanted/README.md

 An Obsidian port of the [Everforest](https://github.com/sainnhe/everforest) theme family.
 Heavily inspired by [another project of the same name](https://github.com/0xGlitchbyte/obsidian_everforest) with my custom additions.

-I had some issues with the styling of the other project, but the codebase was very different to what the semantics of the official theme area, so I decided to remake the entire thing from scratch
+I had some issues with the styling of the other project, but the codebase was very different to what the semantics of the official theme area, so I decided to remake the entire thing from scratch.

 ![](asssets/theme%20screenshots.png)